kosvi/HY_own_pipeline/README.md

 Noticed that for some reason this requires user to run `npm install` for both backend and frontend in the working directory in order to run the containers.
 It seems node_modules won't appear in the directories by running `npm install` inside Dockerfile.
 I will troubleshoot this more.

+## CI/CD

+This pipeline has a ton of glue on it.
+It works, but ain't pretty.

 ## Backend

 To run this app, you have to create file `.env` to project root with following content: